Open Enrollment for 2026-2027 Begins January 15, 2026!

 Perhaps you've been homeschooling until now, or you have been living out of the country, and your student needs a small transitional program before they jump right into a school with 2,000+ students.

-We have a Monday-Thursday schedule and start at 9am to accommodate students with late night sports practice schedules.
-Students that have early afternoon practices may opt to use that as off-campus PE and request early release (with documentation).
-Fridays are optional for extended weekends and holidays.
-Our attendance policy accommodates for families who take "off peak" vacations due to parent's work schedules.
+We have a rigid Monday-Thursday schedule and a more flexible Friday schedule, plus we start at 9am to accommodate students with late night practice schedules.
+Students who have early afternoon practices may opt to use that as off-campus PE and request early release (with documentation).
+Fridays are flexible with electives and semester-long projects for scheduling appointments.
+Our school calendar also accommodates families who take "off peak" vacations due to parent's work schedules, with a flex week built into late-October and late-April.
+Students who attend school those weeks will work on fun projects with teachers, or catch up on work that was missed during the grading period.